Complete guide on how to Use LightGBM in Python

 What is LightGBM(Light gradient Boosting Machine)?

 LightGBM is a powerful and efficient open-source gradient boosting framework for machine learning.
 It’s specifically designed to handle large datasets and perform well in terms of speed and memory usage.
-LightGBM uses a technique called gradient boosting, which combines multiple weak learners (usually decision trees) to create a strong predictive model.
+LightGBM continue training uses a technique called gradient boosting, which combines multiple weak learners (usually decision trees) to create a strong predictive model.

-Demystifying the Maths behind LightGBM
+Demystifying the Maths behind LightGBM in Python

 We use a concept known as verdict trees so that we can cram a function like for example, from the input space X, towards the gradient space G. A training set with the instances like x1,x2 and up to xn is assumed where each element is a vector with s dimensions in the space X. In each of the restatements of a gradient boosting, all the negative gradients of a loss function with respect towards the output model are denoted as g1, g2, and up to gn.
 The decision tree actually divides each and every node at the most revealing feature, it also gives rise to the largest evidence gain.
 In this type of model, the data improvement can be measured by the variance after segregating.
 It can be represented by the following formula :